lite-xl/lite-xl.github.io/docs/user-guide/plugins.md

+---
+description: Learn to manage plugins manually or via a plugin manager.
+---

 Lite XL implements many features as plugins.
 By default, Lite XL bundles a few plugins to provide some features editors would usually have.